-Cherry Blossoms ( „Sakura”) in Japan
+Cherry Blossoms („Sakura”) in Japan

-Autor: Denisa-Andreea Pătrăsciuc, clasa a IX-a B
+de Denisa-Andreea Pătrăsciuc, clasa a IX-a B

 Sursă imagine: creație personală – Denisa-Andreea Pătrăsciuc